 Wild Mushrooms

-September is National Mushroom Month and the perfect time to celebrate the fungus among us.
+Autumn mushrooms are emerging in the woods now and it's time to celebrate the fungus among us.
 Farmers markets across the country often have a local grower offering a variety of cultivated exotic mushrooms for sale.
 If you have one nearby, you can also buy mushrooms at Whole Foods or other upscale grocery stores.
 Most supermarkets across the country retail an ever-increasing selection of varieties, a market expected to grow by 9.4% in the next 6 years.

 Mushrooms are not true plants.
 They belong to a biological category called Fungi, which includes molds and yeasts.
 They have no chlorophyll which plants use to create food from the sun through a process called photosynthesis, so they need to harvest energy for themselves in other ways.
 Some mushrooms, such as boletes, chanterelles, and morels, have a symbiotic relationship with living trees where both organisms benefit.
 The mushrooms gather minerals from the soil through their mycelium (root system) made of hyphae (a cottony network of very fine fibers) and share it through the trees’ root systems.
 The trees share their sugars as they absorb the minerals.
 This type of exchange is very difficult to replicate which explains why morels are very difficult to farm.
 They like to be wild and even in the wild have very specific requirements in terms of moisture and temperature.